 Attending a balloon festival may be one of the most fun things you’ll ever do.
 Most festivals allow visitors to roam the grounds freely.
-You can often get close-up ad personal with balloon crews as they prepare their vehicle for flight.
+You can often get close-up ad personnel with balloon crews as they prepare their vehicle for flight.

 So, what are the best ones to attend?
-Why any balloon festival makes for a fun day, some seem to attract more balloonists and fans.
+Why any balloon festival makes for a fun day, some attract more balloonists and fans.
 Here is a sampling of some of the best to visit.

 Balloon Festivals in the United States